kylehsu/actual-gcp/README.md

 # actual-gcp
 Actual Budget hosted on Google Cloud's always free tier

+> **Note**: This is a fork of [eatonc/actual-gcp](https://github.com/eatonc/actual-gcp) modified to use **Cloudflare DNS** instead of DuckDNS.
+>
+> **Key improvements:**
+> - ✅ Works with any Cloudflare-managed domain (not just free subdomains)
+> - ✅ Cloudflare proxy support (orange cloud) - hidden server IP, DDoS protection, CDN
+> - ✅ Automatic DNS updates when VM IP changes
+> - ✅ Better for users already using Cloudflare for DNS

 ## Background
 The goal of this repository is to deploy [Actual Budget][1] running on [Google Cloud's][2] [Free Tier][3], using the Compute Engine service.
 This setup utilizes [Terraform][4] to deploy and automatically configure the cloud infrastructure.
 Some manual steps may still need to be taken, but I've tried to remove as many as possible and document the rest.

 Some notes about the architecture of this setup:

 * The Compute Engine instance is deployed using Google's [Container Optimized OS][5] image and the applications run within this instance using [Docker][6].
-* [DuckDNS][7] is used to provide a free subdomain for DNS resolution.
-If you own your own domain, you should be able to still use most of this configuration, though changes would need to be made.
-What those changes are have not been vetted or tested by me, and are outside the scope of this documentation.
+* [Cloudflare][7] is used for DNS management with automatic DNS updates.
+Cloudflare proxy can be enabled for hidden server IP, DDoS protection, and CDN benefits.
-* [Caddy][8] is used as a reverse proxy and for automatic TLS certificate management.
+* [Caddy][8] is used as a reverse proxy and for automatic TLS certificate management using HTTP-01 challenges (compatible with Cloudflare proxy).
 * [Terraform state][9] management is being handled by [HCP Terraform (formerly Terraform Cloud)][10], though you could opt to store your state file elsewhere if you want to (and feel comfortable doing so).
 Doing so is outside the scope of this documentation.

 **Disclaimer**: While I've attempted to ensure that all cloud infrastructure being deployed is part of GCP's free tier, you are ultimately responsible for your own cloud spend.
 The Terraform code sets up an adjustible monthly billing alert to help mitigate risk of unexpected cloud costs, but it is your responsibility to monitor your cloud account.